Mongolian Institute of Paleontology & Geology

 FIELD PRODUCTION SCHEDULE

-– Learn the results of the exploration and see the models constructed from the findings and confirm new species were detected and dinosaur travel routes never known before.
+– Return to the Mongolian Capital city, Ulaanbaatar, in early October 2023 to interview the scientists and explore the findings that are being housed in the basement of the Institute – Learn the results of the exploration and see the models constructed from the findings and confirm new species were detected and dinosaur travel routes never known before.

 STUDIO PRODUCTION SCHEDULE

-• Late November – On location in Mongolia to review the findings & interview the scientists
+– Early October – On location in Mongolia to review the findings & interview the scientists

-• Mid January – Rough Cut Available
+– Late November – Rough Cut Available

-Special Version for EarthX Streaming
+Special Version for Earthx TV web platforms

 PRODUCTION & SCHEDULE BUDGET